Neurological Disorders & Brain Damage Caused by Drug Misuse

-It is a broad term that describes a number of different conditions that affect the central nervous system.
+A neurological disorder is a broad term that describes a number of different conditions that affect the central nervous system.
 The central nervous system (CNS) consists of the brain and spinal cord.
-There are too many neurological conditions that are associated with substance use disorders to fully cover here; however, a few of the major neurological disorders that are associated with substance abuse will be discussed.
+While there are far too many neurological conditions that are associated with substance use disorders to cover them all here, this article will discuss some of the major neurological disorders that are associated with substance use disorders.

-Cerebral vascular accidents (CVA), more commonly referred to as strokes,result from conditions that disrupt or limit the blood to all or certain parts of the brain.
+One of the medical conditions that occur with addiction are cerebral vascular accidents (CVA), more commonly referred to as strokes.
+They result from conditions that disrupt or limit the blood to all or certain parts of the brain.

 There are number of ways to classify CVAs.
 The most basic method is to classify them as either:

 Depending on the scope of the damage, the results of the CVA can be localized, or they can be very general in nature.
-The ability to recover from a CVA depends on a number of factors, including the scope of the damage, pre-existing health factors, the person’s age, and the type of stroke, with ischemic strokes typically being more chronic in nature and therefore more difficult to recover from.
-Individuals can make full recoveries or partial recoveries, depending on a number of these issues.
-The development of a CVA is dependent on various different factors, including genetic and lifestyle factors, including diet, exercise, and substance use history.
+The ability to recover from a CVA depends on a number of factors, including:

-Several drugs of abuse are associated with an increased risk to develop CVAs.
+Several drugs are associated with an increased risk of developing CVAs.
 The major drugs associated with CVA are:

 Most of these drugs are associated with ischemic damage to the brain; however, stimulant drugs, including cocaine and PCP, are also drugs with a high potential to produce hemorrhagic CVAs, especially during overdoses or binges.

-- Alcohol: Chronic alcohol abuse is believed to be a direct cause of many different types of dementia.
+- Alcohol: Chronic alcohol use is believed to be a direct cause of many different types of dementia.

 - Any drug: All drugs that can potentially result in CVAs can produce dementia associated with the occurrence of the CVA.

 - Benzodiazepines: These drugs are commonly used in the treatment of anxiety.
-Long-term abuse of these drugs is noted to produce some long-lasting cognitive effects, including issues with memory, attention, and problem-solving.
-Chronic abuse of these drugs may increase the risk of developing dementia.
+Long-term misuse of these drugs is noted to produce some long-lasting cognitive effects, including issues with memory, attention, and problem-solving.
+Chronic misuse of these drugs may increase the risk of developing dementia.

 - Most of the drugs that have primary stimulant actions, such as cocaine, methamphetamine, ecstasy, and other amphetamines, may produce seizures when taken in high doses.